sue0-si/2week_challenge_FE/README.md

-# day7: add a carousel in a clone page
+# day7: Add a carousel in a clone page

 ### Requirement
 - Attach the created slides during day5 & day6 to the day4 clone page.